Jon Kimura Parker

 Creative Partner for Summer Programming, Marilyn and Glen Nelson Chair

 Known for his passionate artistry and engaging stage presence, pianist Jon Kimura Parker has performed regularly at the Berlin Philharmonic, Carnegie Hall, London’s South Bank, the Sydney Opera House and the Beijing Concert Hall.
 In 2019, he was appointed the Minnesota Orchestra’s first-ever Creative Partner for Summer at Orchestra Hall, a new role in which he is serving as a creative force behind the Orchestra’s summer festival and appearing each summer as a host, performer and personality.
 He is also artistic director of the Honens International Piano Competition and artistic advisor for the Orcas Island Chamber Music Festival.

 A collaborator in a wide variety of styles, Parker has performed with Doc Severinsen, Audra McDonald, Bobby McFerrin, Pablo Ziegler and Sanjaya Malakar.
 As a founding member of Off the Score, he also performed with Stewart Copeland—the legendary drummer of The Police—for the Orcas Island Chamber Music Festival’s 20th anniversary season, featuring his own arrangements of music by Prokofiev, Ravel and Stravinsky.
 He has accompanied Frederica von Stade, Susan Graham and Luca Pisaroni in recital.

 A committed educator, Parker is professor of piano at the Shepherd School of Music at Rice University.
 His students have won prizes in major competitions internationally and given concerto performances in the United States, Europe, Russia and China.
 He has also lectured at the Juilliard School and given master classes at Yale.
-He chaired the jury of the Hilton Head International Piano Competition last season.
+He chaired the jury of the Hilton Head International Piano Competition in 2022.